rickbassham/indi-dev-tutorials/drivers/02-properties.md

 Now when we run the driver, we can change what we say when the button is clicked!

-But evertime we restart the driver, we go back to the default of `Hello, world!`.
+But every time we restart the driver, we go back to the default of `Hello, world!`.
 Can we remember these between sessions?
 Yes we can!

 This part's easy.
 We just need to override `saveConfigItems` to tell it what to save.